-Cars with automatic gearboxes and power steering go a long way to making driving as painless as possible.
+Cars with automatic gearboxes and power steering go a long way to making driving with arthritis as painless as possible.
 Cars with four doors and automated window openers can also make life easier.

 Remember to take a pillow, a headrest and medication with you in the car.
 Do not leave medication in the boot of the car, where it can be damaged by high temperatures.
 If you have any other aids, such as a walking stick, keep it in the car with you.
 If you are travelling with a wheelchair, make sure that it can be accomodated in the vehicle in which you are travelling.